Animals rights groups scent blood as fashion labels go fur-free

 Fur sales grew “phenomenally” there over the last decade, said IFF CEO Mark Oaten, and despite levelling off still dwarfs all those elsewhere combined.

-The world’s biggest fur consumer is now also far by its it largest producer in a industry worth US$30 billion globally in 2017. — AFP
+The world’s biggest fur consumer is now also far by its it largest producer in a industry worth US$30 billion (RM116 billion) globally in 2017. — AFP